 String constants are delimited with double- or single-quote marks.
 That is, either "VANC" or 'VANC'.
 Any characters within quotes are not upshifted.
-If the constant is shorter than the field to which it is being compared, the constant is padded with blanks.
-String constants are expected for fields of type BYTE, U, or X, but numeric constants are expected for fields of type Z (zoned decimal).
+If the constant is shorter than the field to which it is being compared, the constant is padded with does not always need to command.